 To help fundraisers discover the power of this shift during the Confidently Handling Objections module of the Major Gifts Mastery Programme, I set up a debate on a divisive topic.
 The first time, most people find the discussion stressful and their partners aggressive or arrogant.
 Then we repeat the exercise with just one change – they are only allowed to start their turn to speak with either ‘yes…and…’ or ‘I agree with….and… ’/ ‘I respect…and… ’ ‘I appreciate…and… ’

 At the demonstration session I did on the recent Major Donor SIG, participants discovered that though this activity at first appears both simplistic (and difficult!) it had a dramatic effect on the level of stress and conflict they experienced.

 And most powerful of all, they reported that the techniques forced them to work much harder at listening to what the other person had to say.
 As a result, they were able to find common ground / the building blocks of agreement and influence, where before there had appeared to be only lack of respect and intense difference.

 There is more to growing your skill in handling objections – Align is only the ‘A’ in my AURA model – but it is the most important.
 This is because even if you are far from perfect in the other steps, such as how to craft ‘re-frames’ for your most common objections, if the other person feels that you are truly on their side, and are doing your best to understand their point of view, your chances of helping them solve the sticking point, and so reaching agreement on a gift or partnership, will be greatly improved.

 Do you need to increase major donor income this year?
-There are now ONLY 2 PLACES LEFT on the Major Gifts Mastery Programme, starting on October 10th, running to March 2017.
+Find out more about The Major Gifts Mastery Programme here.